-A sitz bath is a warm, shallow bath that cleanses the perineum (the space between the rectum and the vulva or scrotum).
+A sitz bath is a warm, shallow bath that cleanses the perineum, which is the space between the rectum and the vulva or scrotum.
 A sitz bath can be used for everyday personal hygiene.
 It can also provide relief from pain or itching in the genital area.

-Doctors sometimes prescribe medications to add to the sitz bath.
+Doctors sometimes prescribe medications or other additives to put in a sitz bath.
+An example is povidone-iodine, which has antibacterial properties.
 Adding table salt, vinegar, or baking soda to the water can create a soothing solution.
 You also may take a sitz bath using only warm water.

 If you’re taking a sitz bath in the bathtub, the first step is to clean the tub.
-Mix two tablespoons of bleach with a half-gallon of water.
+Mix 2 tablespoons of bleach with one-half gallon of water.
 Scrub the bathtub and rinse thoroughly.

-Next, fill the tub with three to four inches of water.
+Next, fill the tub with 3 to 4 inches of water.
 The water should be warm, but not hot enough to cause burns or discomfort.
 You can test the temperature of the water by placing a drop or two on your wrist.
 When you have found a comfortable temperature, add any substances your doctor recommended for the bath.